ItsWajdy/modeler/README.md

 ## Prerequisites
 This package uses Python 3.x

-This package requires OpenCV and numpy which can be downloaded using the following commands
+Also, you'll need OpenCV and numpy which can be downloaded using the following commands
 ```
 pip install numpy
 pip install opencv-python